n8n-io/n8n-docs/docs/hosting/server-setups/google-cloud.md

 ### Create a volume for persistent storage

 To maintain data between pod restarts, the Postgres deployment needs a persistent volume.
-Running Postgres on GCP requires a specific Kubernetes Storage Class, [you can read this guide for specifics](https://cloud.google.com/architecture/deploying-highly-available-postgresql-with-gke){:target="_blank" .external-link}, but the `storage.yaml` manifest creates it for you.
+Running Postgres on GCP requires a specific Kubernetes Storage Class.
+You can read [this guide](https://cloud.google.com/architecture/deploying-highly-available-postgresql-with-gke){:target="_blank" .external-link} for specifics, but the `storage.yaml` manifest creates it for you.
 You may want to change the regions to create the storage in under the `allowedTopologies` > `matchedLabelExpressions` > `values` key.
 By default, they're set to "us-central".

 ```yaml
 …